 There are scores of human trafficking stories, and the total estimate is that there are 20 to 40 million people today who are trapped in this system, according to Do Something.

-The National Human Trafficking Hotline explains that, though we do have have human trafficking statistics, we do not know the full scope of the issue, as it is underreported.
+The National Human Trafficking Hotline explains that, though we do have human trafficking statistics, we do not know the full scope of the issue, as it is underreported.
 That said, the organization noted:

 In 2017, Polaris worked on 8,759 cases of human trafficking reported to the Polaris-operated National Human Trafficking Hotline and BeFree Textline.
 These cases involved 10,615 individual victims; nearly 5,000 potential traffickers and 1,698 trafficking businesses.
 Human trafficking is notoriously underreported.
 Shocking as these numbers are, they are likely only a tiny fraction of the actual problem.